MOUDDENEHamza/ENSEEIHT/README.md

 ## About

-<p>Student projet during my schooling at ENSEEIHT engineer school.</p>
+<p>Student projects during my schooling at ENSEEIHT engineer school.</p>

-## Questions?

-If you have any question, you can contact me on Gmail: hz.mouddene@gmail.com

 To download this repository on your own machine, open a terminal on **Linux** and type the command :

         git clone https://github.com/MOUDDENEHamza/ENSEEIHT.git

 Then you can surf on the repository as you want.

+## Questions?

+If you have any question, you can contact me on Gmail: hz.mouddene@gmail.com

 ## License